sophiaalthammer/tripjudge/README.md

 ## Acknowledgements

-We want to thank our students of the Advanced Information Retrieval course in the summer term of 2022 for annotating the data and being so patient and motivated in the process.
+We thank our students of the Advanced Information Retrieval course in SS2022 for annotating the data and being so patient and motivated in the process.